Cransac-les-Thermes

-Cransac (/fr/) is a commune in the Aveyron department in southern France.
+Cransac-les-Thermes (before 2025: Cransac, /fr/) is a commune in the Aveyron department in southern France.
 Cransac station has rail connections to Brive-la-Gaillarde, Figeac and Rodez.

 The town was a coal-mining centre until the mine closed in 1962.
 Cransac has mineral springs, known in the middle ages.
 There are iron-mines in the neighbourhood.
 Hills to the north of the town contain disused coal-mines which have been on fire for centuries.
 About 8 km to the south is the fine Renaissance château of Bournazel, built for the most part by Jean de Buisson, baron of Bournazel, about 1545.
 The barony of Bournazel became a marquisate in 1624.